CACI-International/ergo/bob/README.md

   command that is mistyped will be "hidden" behind the future returned by exec, and will only become apparent at future execution time).
 * Better function syntax, to make `map` less ugly?
+* Change 'once' to be a command itself rather than a key on exec results (it can be generalized to arbitrary values).
+Add 'cache' command to execute once and store result (or merge the two).